braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/dnd_editor_blocks.md

 # Drag & Drop Editor blocks

-Editor blocks are the various blocks available in the Drag & Drop Editor under the 'Content' section.
+Editor blocks are the various blocks available in the Drag & Drop Editor under the **Content** section.
 This section includes a series of tiles that represent the different kinds of content you can use in your message.
-More will become available in the future.
+More blocks will become available in the future.

-To use them, drag one inside a column.
+To use them, drag a content block inside a column.
 It will auto-adjust to the column width.
 Every content block has its owns settings, such as granular control on padding.
 The right-side panel automatically switches to a property panel for the selected content element.

 ## Block types